layyana-junaid/Dynamic_Routing_Protocol/README.md

 ## License

-University project — for educational purposes only.
+University project: for educational purposes only.